 The word ‘Clerkenwell’ makes its first appearances in Chapter 17 of Demos, and then as part of the name of Clerkenwell Green.
 This open space, surrounded by streets of factories and workshops, was used for large political meetings throughout the nineteenth century, including by the Chartists in 1842 and the Reform League in 1866 (White [2007]: 365, 371).
-A few months after the publication of Demos, in February 1887, there was ‘a meeting and torchlit procession’ there on the anniversary of the huge socialist demonstration of a year earlier in Trafalgar Square leaving ‘shop windows [smashed] from Clerkenwell Green to Goswell Road’ (Ibid., 381).
-The chapter begins with the emergence of a rival to Richard Mutimer for the allegiance of ‘the Socialists of that region’, Mutimer having left the area for the Midlands after housing his mother and siblings in the local gold region of Highbury.
+A few months after the publication of Demos, in February 1887, ‘a meeting and torchlit procession’ took place there on the anniversary of the huge socialist demonstration of the previous year in Trafalgar Square leaving ‘shop windows [smashed] from Clerkenwell Green to Goswell Road’ (Ibid., 381).
+The chapter begins with the emergence of a rival to Richard Mutimer for the allegiance of ‘the Socialists of that region’, Mutimer having left the area for the Midlands after housing his mother and siblings in the local gold (highest-level) region: Highbury.
 These rivals, led by a man Gissing calls ‘Comrade Roodhouse’, arrange meetings on Clerkenwell Green (238–239).
 Clerkenwell is the focus of inner North London political activities again in Chapter 31 when we hear that Richard, after returning to London and taking lodgings at Pentonville, ‘succeeded in forming a new branch of the Union in Clerkenwell, and by contributing half the rent obtained a room for meetings.
 In this branch he was King Mutimer.’
 Then, in Chapters 34 and 35, uses of the word ‘Clerkenwell’ and the phrase ‘Clerkenwell Green’ all relate to Richard’s political agitation which leads to his death.
-‘Clerkenwell’ as entity related to radical politics is thus kept strictly separate from other place names (including ‘Pentonville’), some of which denote territory that was in the Parish of Clerkenwell in 1886, prior to the formation of Finsbury Metropolitan Borough.
+‘Clerkenwell’ as an entity related to radical politics is thus kept strictly separate from other place names (including ‘Pentonville’), some of which denote territory that was in the Parish of Clerkenwell in 1886, prior to the formation of Finsbury Metropolitan Borough.
 Clerkenwell is above all associated with the word ‘meeting’.
-A look at the map indicates Clerkenwell as the place people heading from Shoreditch, Dalston, Hoxton or Islington towards the West End would naturally move: it is a node of the region.
+A look at the map indicates Clerkenwell as the place through which people heading from Shoreditch, Dalston, Hoxton or Islington towards the West End would naturally move: it is a node of the region.

 Hoxton is mentioned 25 times in Demos, frequently paired with Islington either in a way that brings the two together or that contrasts them.
 After two opening chapters indicating the genteel Midlands environs of Wanley, where the proceeds of industry are spent, Chapter 3 is the first London-set chapter of Demos.
 It opens with an extended description of the area either side of the Regent’s Canal, Islington to the north and Hoxton to the south, as a division within plebeian London.
 The identification of the key London setting as the ‘borderland between Hoxton and Islington’ and the political body Richard leads being ‘the Hoxton and Islington branch of the Union’ serve not to distinguish the neighbourhoods from one another but to bring them together (56, 87).
 Grouped like this, ‘Hoxton and Islington’ become a metonym for plebeian London, as emerges in Richard’s rabble-rousing oratory and in his thoughts after he leaves London for Wanley (92, 115).
-Together, in classic Gissing terms, they equal public houses, greed, exploitation and an absence of thought or culture.
+Together, in classic Gissing terms, they equal public houses, greed, exploitation, and an absence of thought or culture.